Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* get the cornel box scene from the other path tracer

+* are you multiplying by cosine theta correctly when cosine weighted hemisphere sampling is off?
+ * reason through it and maybe make it more explicit that it's correct

+* depth of field, before specular?

+* is falcor next to this project? when i have it that way, it seems to have found it... ?!?!?!

 * Read Aras' stuf before too long

-* also try aras' cosine weighted function, see if it behaves better?

-* try profiling wiht renderdoc or vtune or who knows what else?
+* try profiling with renderdoc or vtune or who knows what else to see if you can find any obvious bottlenecks to fix

 ? is there a way to hide UI in falcor?